baichuan-inc/Baichuan-7B/README_EN.md

 <sup>*</sup>The Aquila-7b are not implemented on Huggingface yet so we derived the model from (https://model.baai.ac.cn/model-detail/100098), which may have not identical to their official result.

 ## English Benchmarks
-In addition to Chinese, we also tested the performance of the model in English.
+In addition to Chinese, we also tested the performance of models in English.
 [MMLU](https://arxiv.org/abs/2009.03300) is an English evaluation dataset that includes 57 multiple-choice tasks, covering elementary mathematics, American history, computer science, law, etc. The difficulty spans from high school level to expert level, making it a mainstream evaluation dataset for Large Language Models (LLMs).

 We adopt the public implementation of (https://github.com/hendrycks/test) and the final result is shwon below：